 After melting the butter, stir in the brown sugar, heavy cream, and salt until the sugar has melted and the mixture is smooth (photo 1).

-Step 2: Boil the sauce to your desired consistency
+Step 2: Cook the sauce

 As you bring the mixture to a boil, you can decide how thick you'd like the finished butterscotch topping to be (photo 2).